okkkk123/Resume-Builder-Application/README.md

 ## Description
 This application contains various forms that allow a user to input their information.
 There are 4 forms in this application each asking different sets of information.
 1. **General Information:** User's Name, Email, Phone Number
-2. **Educational Information:** User's School, Degree/Program of Study, Start date and End date for Study period
+2. **Educational Information:** User's School, Degree/Program of Study, Study Period (Start - End)
-3. **Practical Information:** User's previous/current company, position, tasks at said position, dates for Start and end date at each company
+3. **Practical Information:** User's previous/current company, Position, Tasks performed, Work Period (Start - End)
 4. **Skills Information:** Allows users to add a minimum of 4 skills to maximum of 10 skills

 I chose React.js for this application because it allows me to build each form (General Info, Educational Info, Work Experience, and Skills) as a separate component, ensuring clean, reusable, and maintainable code.
 React's component-based architecture simplifies managing the state and props across the application, making it easy to handle user inputs, validation, and dynamic rendering of the resume.
 Additionally, React’s efficiency in updating the UI with minimal DOM manipulation enhances the overall user experience.